elucian/bee/syntax/keywords.md

 Bee core has 41 reserved keywords so far:

 ```
-02: if, is
+03: if, is, or, all
 07: make, rule, like, load, alias, type, return
 09: read, write, print, alter, scrap, wait, apply, begin, defer
-05: for, when, case, while, trial
+08: with, when, case, else, while, loop, do, done
-08: do, else, error, patch, final, repeat, next, done
+05: trial, cover, patch, final
-05: fail, pass, raise, abort, retry
+06: fail, pass, raise
 05: exit, skip, stop, halt, yield
 ```